Content warning, highlight the hidden text between the lines:

 The co-owner and commentator rolled her eyes.
 "You're changing your name again?
 Please don't make this a thing."

 "Last time, I promise.
-This is the one I've always wanted.
+It's the one I've always wanted.
 Can you announce me as Alicia Goon?
-That's my middle name."
+It's my middle name."

 Helene quirked an eyebrow.
 "Really?"